katacoda-scenarios/prometheus-scenarios/getting-started/step2.md

 Prometheus can run as a Docker Container with a UI available on port _9090_.
-Prometheus uses the configuration to scrap the targets, collect and store the metrics before making them available via API that allows dashboards, graphing and alerting.
+Prometheus uses the configuration to scrape the targets, collect and store the metrics before making them available via API that allows dashboards, graphing and alerting.

 ## Task